revinate/sequence/README.md

 - **to_a()**        - converts the entire result into an array or assoc array depending upon the keys.
 - **reduce()**      - convert all the items in the sequence into a single object.
 - **walk()**        - for each item in the sequence, apply a function.
 The return value is ignored.
-- **sort()**        - at the moment any of the sort methods will consume the entire sequence and generate a new sequence.
-It is possible to make this lazy as well, but it required a lot more effort to write.
 - **flattenOnceNow()** - like flattenOnce, but it does it immediately.